 - Place rehydrated chunks into a bowl and add in chili powder, garam masala and salt.
 Toss until everything is well incorporated.
 Set aside.½ teaspoon chili powder, ½ teaspoon garam masala, ½ teaspoon garlic powder, ½ teaspoon salt

 - Now, add in rest of the ingredients needed for masala.
 Bring mixture to a boil, then lower heat to a gentle simmer.
-Let it simmer, covered for about 10 minutes.¾ cup water, ½ cup tomato puree*, 1 teaspoon coriander powder, ¾ teaspoon garam masala, ½ teaspoon chili powder
+Let it simmer, covered for about 10 minutes.¾ cup water, ½ cup canned tomato puree, 1 teaspoon coriander powder, ¾ teaspoon garam masala, ½ teaspoon chili powder

 - Lastly, toss in your soya chunks into the pan and stir to combine.
 Let it cook for several minutes, or until mixture appears dry.
 Your masala is ready to be served!